ngs-lang/ngs/readme.md

 **Next Generation Shell** is a powerful programming language and a shell designed specifically for Ops. *Because you deserve better*.

-# Quick links
+# Quick Links

 * [Use Cases](https://github.com/ngs-lang/ngs/wiki/Use-Cases)
 * [NGS Website](https://ngs-lang.org/)
 * [Docker repository](https://hub.docker.com/r/ngslang/ngs/)

-# The problem
+# The Problem

 * Absence of up-to-date programming language for Ops.
 	* Classical shells were made for completely different situation than what we have today.
 We typically manage systems using APIs now.
 Structured data is not a luxury anymore but a necessity. `jq` works.
 I find it tremendously more convenient when a language itself has data structures.
 	* General purpose programming languages (Python, Ruby, Go, ...) are not a good fit for typical Ops tasks.
 Show me one where `echo my_string >my_file` is as easy and as concise as in bash.
 * Inadequate shells that Ops use.
 Like the [dumpster in your terminal](https://en.wikipedia.org/wiki/Redirection_(computing)#Piping) when you can't distinguish between stdout and stderr of several processes?
 I don't.

-# Suggested solution - NGS
+# Suggested Solution - NGS

 I have designed and implemented a programming language with typical Ops tasks in mind.
 See the use cases below.
 The next big planned part is the interactive shell.